jhpyle/docassemble/_docs/scalability.md

 Then go to the "Auto Scaling Groups" section of the [EC2 Console] and create a new [Auto Scaling Group] called `docassembleAsg`.
 Connect it with `docassembleLc`, the [Launch Configuration] you just created.
-Use a fixed number of instances without scaling in response to [CloudWatch] alarms.
+Use a fixed number of instances without scaling policies that respond to [CloudWatch] alarms.
 Set the number of instances to 3.
 Once the [Auto Scaling Group] is saved, [AWS] should start running three [EC2] instances.
 Since you chose an [ECS]-optimized AMI, the instances should automatically register with your [ECS] cluster.